-126. Advanced Ornithology.
+[126.
+Advanced Ornithology.
 First term.
 Credit three hours.
 Prerequisite, course 9.
-Lecture, W 11.
-Laboratory, T Th 1.40-4.
-Fernow 210.
-Professor Allen, Assistant Professor Sutton, and Mr. Kellogg.
+Professor Allen, Assistant Professor Sutton, and Mr. Kellogg.]
+Not given in 1936-37.

-The structure and classification of birds; geographical distribution; the literature and institutions of ornithology; identification of representative birds of the world.
-The first part of the term is devoted to field work on the fall migration. and to the identification of birds in winter plumage.
+The structure and classification of birds, geographical distribution; the literature and institutions of ornithology; identification of representative birds of the world.
+The first part of the term is devoted to field work on the fall migration, and the identification of birds in winter plumage.
 Designed primarily for students specializing in ornithology or animal biology.
 Laboratory fee, \$3.

-[131.
-Applied Ornithology.
+131. Applied Ornithology.
 First term.
 Credit three hours.
 Should be preceded by course 9, and presupposes an elementary knowledge of botany and entomology.
+Lecture, W 11.
+Field work and laboratory, T Th 1.40-4.
+Fernow

-Professor Allen, Assistant Professor Sutton, and Mr. Kellogg.
-Not given in 1937-38.
+210. Professor Allen, Assistant Professor Sutton, and Mr. Kellogg.

 This course is intended primarily for students planning to teach biological science or to engage in professional work in ornithology or wild-life management.
-Field collecting, preparation of specimens, and natural-history photography are emphasized, together with the food and feeding habits of birds.
-Classroom, museum, and Biological Survey methods are studied.
+Field collecting, preparation of specimens, and natural history photography are emphasized, together with the food and feeding habits of birds; and classroom, museum, and Biological Survey methods.
 Laboratory fee, \$3.